Program Director and Associate Professor of Communication

 College of Arts and Sciences

-Leilani Carver-Madalon, PhD, is an associate professor of communication who specializes in strategic communication, marketing communication and leadership.
+Leilani Carver-Madalon, PhD, is the program director for communication programs at Maryville University.
+She also serves as an associate professor of communication specializing in strategic communication, marketing communication, and leadership.
 Before entering academia, Carver-Madalon worked for eight years in technology training and development, project management and consulting.

 Carver-Madalon also lived and worked in Jilin City, China, teaching and creating curriculum for the New Horizon International Institute.
 This experience prompted her to pursue her master’s degree in communication, with dual emphases in intercultural communication and organizational communication.
 In addition to her experience in China, she taught university courses in England, France, Italy, Switzerland, Australia, Vietnam and Cambodia and is certified through the Hofstede International Institute in Organisational Culture.